L0wl/git2md/README.md

 ### 🌳 Directory Tree

-The directory tree is included as a code block with the language identifier `tree`.
+The directory tree is included as a code block with language identifier `tree`.
 For example:

 ```tree
 src/